zpodlovics/PauseIntrinsics/README.md

 ### Running:

+A non-official, non-validated, non-compatible proof of concept .NET SDK will be available for benchmarking the pause intrinsics in source (spec and patch file for CentOS8 dotnet5 package) form.
+WARNING: due the fixed public api surface an existing api call (Sse2.MemoryFence()) will emit PAUSE instruction instead of the MFENCE instruction.

 This test is obviously intended to be run on machines with 2 or more vcores (tests on single vcore machines will produce understandably outrageously long runtimes).

-(If needed) Prepare the PauseIntrinsics.sln by running (.NET SDK 5.x Required):
+(If needed) Prepare the PauseIntrinsics.sln by running (.NET SDK 5.x required):

     % ./publish.sh